 Happy Saturday, friends!
-We are celebrating my niece's and mother-in-law's birthdays today, but I wanted to share all of our 100th Day fun since I promised I would be back!
-I actually set up eight centers for this day, which took us pretty much all day to complete!
+We are celebrating my niece’s and mother-in-law’s birthdays today, but I wanted to share all of our 100th Day of School fun since I promised I would be back!
+I actually set up eight centers for the 100th Day of School, which took us pretty much all day to complete!

 Then, I measured around their heads and stapled.
 The school house added just enough length so that the crown fit perfectly around their heads.

-For station number two, we counted our 100th Day collections.
-First, we counted them by 1's using this counting mat I whipped up a few years ago.
+For station number two, we counted our 100th Day of School collections.
+First, we counted them by 1’s using this counting mat I whipped up a few years ago.

 Then, we flipped the mat over and grouped our collections by 10’s.